 Understanding Petrobras Brasileiro's Unusual Options Activity

-On Tuesday, shares of Petrobras Brasileiro (NYSE:PBR) saw unusual options activity.
-After the option alert, the stock price moved up to $11.88.
+Shares of Petrobras Brasileiro (NYSE:PBR) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $12.04.

 - Trade Type: CALL